Full name Jason Paul Behrendorff

 |1/29||Australia||v Pakistan||Abu Dhabi||27 Mar 2019||ODI # 4118|

-He made his T20 international debut in India in October 2017 and took a stunning 4 for 21 in his second game in Guwahati, removing India's top four of Rohit Sharma, Shikhar Dhawan, Virat Kohli and Manish Pandey.
-He made his ODI debut in January 2019 and got Dhawan again in his first over.
+He made his T20 international debut in India in October 2017 and took an impressive 4 for 21 in his second game in Guwahati, removing India's top four of Rohit Sharma, Shikhar Dhawan, Virat Kohli and Manish Pandey.
+He made his ODI debut in January 2019 and removed Dhawan again in his first over.
 He was used judiciously in a specialist new ball role on the ODI tours of India and the UAE leading to his selection in the 2019 World Cup squad.
-He also made his IPL debut in 2019 for Mumbai Indians after he was bought at the auction in 2018.

 Away from cricket, Behrendorff has studied sports science.